Societal Issues Targeted:

 – Andy at Focallocal

-A gathering to invite people passing by to share a minutes eye contact and together to explore human connection and understanding.
+This is a gathering where we invite people passing by to share a minute of eye contact and together, to explore human connection and understanding.

 - Relaxing music (optional)

-- a 1 min timer (phones are fine)
+- A 1 minute timer (phones are fine)

 Wet Weather Plan:

 - Cushions won’t be needed!
 Standing together under an umbrella equally works as well. 🙂

 1. Make signs that invite someone walking by to sit with you and share 1 minute of eye contact

 2. Bring something that a member of public passing-by could sit on.
 It can be picnic rugs, cushions, or a pillow!